rows/json_data_explorer/README.md

 Refer to `DataExplorerTheme` to change the looks of search the results.

-The focused result can be change by calling the `focusPreviousSearchResult` and `focusNextSearchResult` methods.
+The focused result can be changed by calling the `focusPreviousSearchResult` and `focusNextSearchResult` methods.

 Here is an example of a simple search bar, you can check a full example in the `example` folder.